Where are metalloids located on the periodic table? | Study Prep in Pearson+

 1

-Understand that the periodic table is divided into metals, nonmetals, and metalloids based on their properties.
+Recall the general layout of the periodic table, which is divided into metals, nonmetals, and metalloids based on their properties.

-Recall that metalloids have properties intermediate between metals and nonmetals, so they are located between these two groups.
+Understand that metalloids have properties intermediate between metals and nonmetals, so they are located between these two groups on the periodic table.

-Identify the 'staircase' or zig-zag line on the periodic table that separates metals on the left from nonmetals on the right.
+Identify the 'staircase' or zigzag line on the periodic table, which separates metals on the left from nonmetals on the right.

-Recognize that metalloids are found along this staircase line, which includes elements like silicon and arsenic.
+Recognize that metalloids are found along this staircase line, acting as a boundary between metals and nonmetals.

 Watch next